TheWITProject/installation_guide/README.md

 _**HOWEVER**_ if you run into version issues or error codes like `Installation failed with error 0x80070003`, check out the [troubleshooting](https://docs.microsoft.com/en-us/windows/wsl/install-win10#troubleshooting-installation) section.
 Better yet, message @anoojpatel or come to his office hours for help.

 ➡️ By now, you should have Linux running on your computer.
-Go to the [Brew section](#brew).
+Go to the [Homebrew section](#homebrew).

-# Brew
+# Homebrew
+Package managers make it easy to install programs from our command lines.

-### Brew for Mac Users
+### Homebrew for Mac Users
+Unfortunately, Mac OS does not come with its own package manager, but we can install and use Homebrew.
+Check out the instructions on their [website](https://brew.sh/).

 ### Brew for Windows Users
-Because we have Linux (specifically Ubuntu 20.04), we can follow the standard brew install steps in our terminal (make sure you have launched `wsl` or are running the Ubuntu terminal).
+Because we have Linux (specifically Ubuntu 20.04), we can follow the standard Homebrew install steps in our terminal (make sure you have launched `wsl` or are running the Ubuntu terminal).

 **Note**, you will need to run the install command as the `root` user, meaning the highest privileged user.
 To do so, type `sudo -s` and then type in the password you made for your log in when we installed WSL.